Creating and Running a ThinkPHP 8 Project in ServBay

 Edit /Applications/ServBay/www/servbay-thinkphp-app/route/app.php

-and add the following code to define a basic GET route:
+, and define a simple GET route:

 <?php